New York City is all about style.

 Here, individuality is key – and NYC apartments follow suit.

 As NYC movers, we have seen all kinds of apartments.
 The good, the bad, and the… not so good.

 We pride ourselves on being unofficial New York tour guides.
-So we find it our obligation to not only help New Yorker’s move to their new destinations, but also to help you find those destinations as only a New Yorker could.
+So we find it our obligation to not only help New Yorkers move to their new destinations, but to also help them find those destinations as only a New Yorker could.